 Also welcome to Linnaeus' Hammarby museum facility – the manor house is open for visits, and guided tours are held outside during the day.
 18th century clothing to try on for the children.

-For this events day, you can travel to and from Hammarby with the Lennakatten veteran bus.
-Please book your bus ticket at least one week in advance by emailing email@example.com .
+For this events day, you can travel to and from Hammarby with the Lennakatten steam train and veteran bus.
+Buy your ticket at the ticket desk at the railway station Uppsala Östra the day of departure..